Sampling is the first step ahead on the journey of Exporting!

 - Give a courtesy call to the recipient / prospective buyer

 - Ask him how the product is, does it match his expectations

 - Close the order

-After the sample is received, and approved they may ask for a larger quanity of samples.
+After the sample is received and approved they may ask for a larger quantity of samples.

 Please take it as a step forward towards closing a deal for Exporting your product.